vvkisil/MoebInv-notebooks/README.md

 # MoebInv notebooks
 A collections of notebooks on Lie-Möbius sphere geometry and MoebInv package.
-We discuss and discover mathematical aspects of the theory using a dedicated software.
+We discuss and discover mathematical aspects of the theory using the dedicated software.

-See the [annotated Table of Contents](https://github.com/vvkisil/MoebInv-notebooks/blob/master/Table%20of%20contents.ipynb) as a Jupyter notebook.
+See the [annotated Table of Contents](https://github.com/vvkisil/MoebInv-notebooks/blob/master/Table_of_contents.md) as a Jupyter notebook.

 ## Running MoebInv notebooks